Connecticut Wood Rot Repair

 Wood rot frequently comes as an unpleasant surprise.
 It might be discovered by a roofer while repairing or replacing your shingles, or perhaps even while you're preparing to paint your exterior window sill and you notice the wood soft.
 Even worse, you may notice wood rot in your basement or crawlspace on a structural beam or joust!

 If ignored and left untreated, wood rot can eventually spread to other areas of your home and weaken its structure.
 Wood rot can also diminish the resale value of your home, so if you are planning on selling in the near future it is imperative to take action as soon as possible!
-At JP Carroll Roofing, our team specailizes in repairing and preventing wood rot.
-We offer expert wood rot roof repair services throughout West Hartford and the surrounding areas.
+At JP Carroll Roofing, our team specializes in repairing and preventing wood rot.
+We offer expert wood rot roof repair services throughout Connecticut and the surrounding areas.

 What Causes Wood Rot?

 Wood rot is caused by fungal spores that occur naturally and are all around us.
 These spores are fortunately not always active, and wood rot damage is not something that will happen over night.
 The most common type of wood rot is called "dry rot."
 Dry rot occurs when wood is attacked by fungi that destroy the parts of the wood that make it firm, leading to the wood feeling soft.

 In order to be able to grow and begin to digest wood, these fungal spores require a high volume of water and high humidity levels.
 If you live in an area with excessive rain or humidity levels, the stage is set for wood rot to begin.